← Back

 12. What Building Talent Taught Me.

-Specter Talent started with a question about companies, but over time, it became a study of the people behind them.
-It revealed that entrepreneurial intent leaks early, if you know where to look and how to interpret it.
-It showed that finding the future is not about chasing launched products, it’s about understanding the individuals who are quietly building them.
+Specter Talent began as a question about companies, but became a study of the people behind them.
+Entrepreneurial intent leaks early — if you know how to look for it.

 If you want to see what’s coming next, you follow the builders first.